shop-planner/shop3/README.md

 The SHOP3 repository has links to all of the libraries it requires in its git submodules.
-If Quicklisp is not the right approach for you, you may use git commands to populate SHOP3's submodules, and then:
+If Quicklisp is not the right approach for you, you must use git commands to populate SHOP3's submodules (if you like, you may clone with the `--recurse-submodules` option), and then:

 1. Start CL
 2. Load the [ASDF](https://www.common-lisp.net/project/asdf/) CL build